Emma, Lady Hamilton: Marriage to Sir William Hamilton

 After about six months of living in apartments in the Palazzo Sessa with her mother (separately from Sir William) and begging Greville to come and fetch her, Emma came to understand that he had cast her off.
 She was furious when she realised what Greville had planned for her, but eventually started to enjoy life in Naples and responded to Sir William's intense courtship just before Christmas in 1786.
 They fell in love, Sir William forgot about his plan to take her on as a temporary mistress, and Emma moved into his apartments, leaving her mother downstairs in the ground floor rooms.
 Emma was unable to attend Court yet, but Sir William took her to every other party, assembly and outing.

 They were married on 6 September 1791 at St Marylebone Parish Church, then a plain small building, having returned to England for the purpose and Sir William having gained the King's consent.
 She was twenty-six and he was sixty.
 Although she was obliged to use her legal name of Amy Lyon on the marriage register, the wedding gave her the title Lady Hamilton which she would use for the rest of her life.
 Hamilton's public career was now at its height and during their visit he was inducted into the Privy Council.
 Shortly after the ceremony, Romney painted his last portrait of Emma from life, The Ambassadress, after which he plunged into a deep depression and drew a series of frenzied sketches of Emma.

 The newly married couple returned to Naples after two days.
 After the marriage, Greville transferred the cost of Emma Carew's upkeep to Sir William, and suggested that he might move her to an establishment befitting the stepdaughter of an envoy.
 However, Sir William preferred to forget about her for a while.

+The marriage was not favorable to Sir William's family and relations, to the point that Sir William wrote to Thomas Graham, the husband of his niece Mary Graham (another great beauty of the Georgian Period), defending his marriage to Emma.
+Emma also wrote seeking approval from Graham and other family relations.